php-java/php-java/docs/jvm-lang/README.md

 }
 ```

-2. Run `PackageAssembler`, and coordinate an intermediately code.
+2. To run `PackageAssembler`, and assemble an intermediately code.

 ```php
 <?php